A few things you should know about e-invoicing in Singapore.

 The Infocomm Media Development Authority (IMDA) is leading Singapore’s implementation of e-invoicing via PEPPOL.
 IMDA is the first PEPPOL authority to operate outside Europe.

-This PEPPOL ready solution got its accreditation in 2019, and more than 50 PEPPOL service providers have so far connected to the network.
+This PEPPOL-ready solution got its accreditation in 2019, and more than 50 PEPPOL service providers have connected to the network.

 As a PEPPOL authority in Singapore, IMDA;

 - Approves and certifies PEPPOL Access Point providers in Singapore

 - Specifies country-specific regulations and technical standards under the PEPPOL framework.

 - Governs the compliance of the PEPPOL framework.